Bossley Park: Places of worship

-Sport and recreation
+Parks and recreation

 The Marconi Stallions football club was founded in the area by Italian immigrants in the 1960s with the Marconi Stadium being built there in 1972 along with ongoing development of the licensed club.
 The eastern boundary of the suburb is adjacent to a large recreational park Wetherill Park Nature Reserve.
 Orphan School Creek winds through the suburb's southern fringes in Comanche Park, and walking paths run parallel to the creek.
+Restwell Road and Prairie Vale Road have the greatest recorded street-tree canopy cover in Bossley Park, at approximately 7,883 m² and 5,123 m², respectively.

+Nazareth Reserve is a passive bushland reserve comprising dense remnant eucalypt woodland and native understorey vegetation, remaining largely undeveloped and serving primarily as a remnant natural area with limited public accessibility.
+Nohadra Reserve is a passive bushland reserve comprising remnant eucalypt woodland and native understorey vegetation, remaining largely undeveloped except for a pedestrian pathway providing access between the surrounding residential area and Cowpasture Road.
+Hebron Reserve is another passive recreation reserve fronting The Horsley Drive, comprising an open grassed area bordered by remnant eucalypt woodland, providing neighbourhood open space for informal recreation.
+There is also Ishtar Park, a passive recreation park comprising an open grassed area with a soccer goal for informal recreation.